Models

 • Treating judge score as ground truth.
 A judge can reward fluent policy violations unless calibrated against human review and evaluator failures.

 • Training on synthetic critiques without preserving traces.
-You lose the production context needed to explain regressions.
+You lose the production context needed to explain regressions six months later.

 • Merging safety and helpfulness into one reward.
-The model may learn broad refusal instead of precise risk handling.
+The model learns broad refusal instead of precise risk handling. the dominant 2025 RLAIF complaint that the field is still working on.

 • Skipping cohort analysis.
 RLAIF can help common tasks while hurting rare languages, policy exceptions, or tool-heavy workflows.